Medical Reviewer

 The cessation of inhalant use can also trigger withdrawal symptoms, compounding the challenges of recovery.[10]
 These symptoms may include irritability, insomnia, nausea, tremors, and cravings, making it difficult for individuals to break free from the cycle of dependence.

-Despite the known risks associated with inhalant abuse, regulatory oversight remains limited, allowing for easy access to these substances.
+Despite the known risks associated with inhalant abuse, regulatory oversight of these substances remains limited.
 This lack of regulation contributes to the proliferation of inhalant abuse and exacerbates concerns regarding the purity and potency of inhalant products available in the market.

 Effects of Inhalant Abuse